 Women’s Bible Study

-Women’s insight on Faith meets on the third Thursday of each month at 4:00 pm at Mia Jarick’s home.
-Anyone interested in joining can contact Mia Jarick at 831-917-3202 or miajarick1@yahoo.com.
+Women’s insight on Faith will meet on Thursday, April 17th from 4:00 p.m. to 5:30 p.m. at Mia Jarick’s home.
+Anyone is interested in joining can contact Mia Jarick at 831-917-3202 or miajarick1@yahoo.com.